terrestrialroboticsosu/URC/RobotCode/README.md

-# RobotCode Project
+# RobotCode

-A C++ project for robot arm kinematics, using the Orocos-KDL library for calculations.
+This code is what controls the movement, arm, and communication on behalf of the robot.

 ## Dependencies

 * **CMake** (version 3.15 or higher)
 * **A C++17 compatible compiler** (e.g., g++, clang++)

-The Orocos-KDL library is included locally in the `lib/` directory as a pre-compiled shared object (`.so`) and does not need to be installed system-wide.
+The Orocos-KDL and Asio libraries are included locally in the `lib/` directory.
+Orocos-KDL is available as a pre-compiled shared object (`.so`) while Asio is a header-only library.

 ## How to Build

-The project uses an "out-of-source" build pattern, which keeps the main directory clean.

 1.  **Create a build directory:**
     ```bash
     mkdir build
     ```

-2.  **Configure the project:**
+2.  **Build the project:**
-    (This command tells CMake to look for the source in the current directory (`.`) and configure the build in the `build/` directory.)
     ```bash
     cmake -S . -B build
     ```

 3.  **Compile the project:**
-    (This runs the actual compilation process.)
     ```bash
     cmake --build build
     ```